 The Data Exchange partners with SREB states to track students for up to 10 years from the year they enter college to calculate an SREB student progression rate.
 This rate provides states an indicator of the progress a cohort is making toward graduation.

 Notes: First-time, full-time freshmen in public four-year institutions within 150% of normal time.
-Percentages smaller than 5% are not labeled.

 Source: SREB-State Data Exchange